SiaFoundation/siad/modules/renter/siafile/README.md

 required to download it plus additional metadata about the file.
 The SiaFile is split up into 4kib pages.
 The header of the SiaFile is located within the first page of the SiaFile.
 More pages will be allocated should the header outgrow the page.
-Contrary to the chunks which are located behind the header, the metadata and host public key table are always kept in memory while chunks are loaded on demand.
+The metadata and host public key table are kept in memory for as long as the siafile is open, and the chunks are loaded and unloaded as they are accessed.

+Since SiaFile's are rapidly accessed during downloads and repairs, the SiaFile was built with the requirement that all reads and writes must be able to happen in contant time, knowing only the offset of thte logical data within the SiaFile.
+To achieve that, all the data is page-aligned which also improves disk performance.
+Overall the SiaFile package is designed to minimize disk I/O operations and to keep the memory footprint as small as possible without sacrificing performance.

 Structure of the SiaFile:
 - Header